shapoco/mamefont/README.md

 |1st.|7:6|0b00|
 ||5:0|`index`|

-The state machine simply copies the byte in the LUT to the glyph buffer.
-If reverseBitOrder=1 is set, the byte data in the LUT must also have its bit order reversed.
+The state machine simply copies the fragment in the LUT to the glyph buffer.
+If msb1st=1 is set, the fragments in the LUT must also be MSB 1st.

 ```c
 buff[cursor++] = lut[index];